ShavinAnjithaAlpha/DesignPatterns/README.md

 * Implement the Soldier basic prototype as abstract class
 * Create Sniper and Ghost concrete prototype classes that have implemented the *clone()* method defined in the basic prototype
 * Change their attributes based on their type

+## 3. Builder Pattern

+### Definition

+Separate the construction of a complex object from its representation.
+In this way we can use the same construction process for different representations.

+This pattern useful for creating complex objects that have multiple parts. creation process should be independent of these parts.
+The construction process does not care about how these parts are assembled.
+By using this pattern, you can hide the internal complex construction process by promoting the encapsulation.

+### Illustration

+Here we use following steps to implement the Builder Pattern

+* Create *Director* class for construction process-this class take care of the construction of different representation of objects, and this class does not care about how parts are assembled.
+* Create *Builder* interface to specify the construction steps for object
+* Create *Base Concrete* class for represent the complex object-that is the objet which we needed to build.
+* Create *Representation* class which implement the *Builder* interface, to specify how each representation would be constructed.